Mistake35/Cedar-Django/README.md

 ### Password resetting within the settings page
 **This should've been a thing since day one.** Instead of being forced to reset your password through your email, you can now change it via settings.

+### Invite only features
+**You can set `invite_only` to `True` if you want your site to be invite only** If you choose to make your website invite only, users can create invite codes and send them to others as a means of inviting new people to the website.
+Upon signing up, users are required to input a valid invite code in order to create an account.
+This can be useful for closed off communities or as a ditch effort to stop raids or whatever.
+Moderators and staff will be able to revoke a user's ability to add new users if need be.

 ### Announcements appear on the side of the main page.
-If you have an announcements community, each post will appear there.
+If you have an announcement community, each post will appear there.

 `welcomemsgs` are visible on the front page when you aren't signed in.